-[‡]University of Tsukuba, Waseda University, Japan, mkanekoepi@waseda.jp causality on these results.
-In this introduction, we discuss the background of the paradox and how we approach it.
+[‡]University of Tsukuba, Waseda University, Japan, mkanekoepi@waseda.jp

-[§]Waseda University, Japan, r.ishikawa@waseda.jp
+Waseda University, Japan, r.ishikawa@waseda.jp

-Figure 1: Classical centipede games
+Figure 1: Centipede games

 Look at the centipede game of length 100 in Fig.1: Players 1 and 2 alternatively choose action c (continue) or d (down, finish), except for the decision node x{100} where either choice goes to an end node.
 The BI theory starts with the hypothetical consideration of player 2's decision making at x{100} and suggests to choose d since payoff 203 from d is larger than payoff 202 from c.
-Assuming this, player 1 chooses d at x{99} , the theory continues suggesting the player at each decision node to choose d, and finally, 1 chooses d at the first node x_1 .
+Assuming this choice, player 1 chooses d at x{99} , the theory continues suggesting the player at each node to choose d, and finally, 1 chooses d at the first node x_1 .
 We call these choices the BI outcome, denoted by d^n .
-There is a large discrepancy between the starting hypothesis of reaching the decision node x{100} and the resulting outcome to finish the game at x_1 .
+There is a large discrepancy between the hypothesis of player 2's decision making at x{100} and the resulting outcome to finish the game at x_1 .

-A paradox is an antagonism between an authoritative view and some other view.1 Selten [24], pp.132-133 expresses clearly what he means by the chain-store paradox.
+A paradox is an antagonism between an authoritative view and some other view.
+Selten [24], pp.132-133, expresses what he means by the chain-store paradox.